Service Times 8:30 and 10 am Contemporary, 11:15 am Traditional

 • 5:00–5:30 PM – Children & Youth Music Opportunities

-• Children’s Choir (ages 4 – 3rd grade)
+• Children’s Spirit Choir (ages 5 – 3rd grade with Robbie Pearson, Choir Room)

-• Youth Choir (4th – 6th grade)
+• Youth Choir (4th – 6th grade with David Hamilton)

 • 5:30 PM – Dinner together (suggested donation $5/person, $20/family max)